A user-friendly service to help you discover outdoor rock climbs with ease.

 Persona

-I created the primary persona, Erica Wang, to better identify with the target user in this case.
+I created the primary persona, Erica Wang, to better identify with the target user.

 Empathy map